Marit Stiles: Early life and career

-Stiles was born on September 20, 1969, in St. John's, Newfoundland, growing up in the communities of Long Pond and Logy Bay.
+Marit Stiles was born on September 20, 1969, in St. John's, Newfoundland, growing up in the communities of Long Pond and Logy Bay.
 The name Marit is of Norwegian origin, although Stiles does not have Norwegian ancestry, and the name was suggested by Norwegian family friends.
 Her parents were Americans who had moved from Pennsylvania to Newfoundland in 1967 and settled on a small organic farm outside St. John's, growing vegetables and raising goats, chickens, geese, rabbits and pigs.
 Her father was an anthropology professor at Memorial University, who later became an energy conservation consultant in Canada and Africa.
 She competed in synchronized swimming in her childhood, alongside her younger sister Enid.

 While she first attended Memorial University, in 1988 Stiles moved to Ontario to attend university there.
 Her first political involvement was in 1990 when she canvassed for Evelyn Gigantes along with her future partner Jordan Berger, a childhood friend with whom she became reacquainted while attending university.
 She graduated with a Bachelor of Arts (BA) in political science from Carleton University in 1992.
 She then worked in the office of Timmins MPP Gilles Bisson.
 She worked for the Canadian Policy Research Networks in 1995, and as a researcher for the federal NDP's Ontario caucus from 1998 to 2004.
 Stiles went to work for the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA) in 2005, where she was the director of research, public policy and communications.